 - diaphragmatic hernia, a defect in the layer of muscle separating the chest from the abdomen that allows some of the abdominal organs to protrude up into the chest

 - pyloric stenosis, a condition in which the muscular wall of the passage carrying food from the stomach to the small intestine is abnormally thick and the passage narrow, forcing food back out through the esophagus (vomiting)

-- Hirschsprung's disease, in which a section of the large intestine is missing the nerves that control its contractions, resulting in severe constipation and sometimes bowel obstruction
+- Hirschsprung disease, in which a section of the large intestine is missing the nerves that control its contractions, resulting in severe constipation and sometimes bowel obstruction

-- gastroschisis and omphalocele are defects in the abdominal wall allowing the intestine and other abdominal organs to protrude
+- gastroschisis and omphalocele are defects in the abdominal wall that allow the intestine and other abdominal organs to protrude

 - anal atresia involves lack of or incomplete development of the anus, causing it to be absent or smaller than it should be, often with the opening in the wrong place

 - biliary atresia, in which the bile-carrying ducts in the liver either didn't develop or developed abnormally

 Genetics play some role in all these defects, but it is unclear exactly how and to what degree.
 Early detection and treatment of these defects is important, as they can lead to serious health problems and even death if left untreated.
 Surgery is usually necessary to repair them.